Annual CPE and GFOA Engagement Credit Reporting Requirements

 Review GFOA Research Paper Participate in GFOA Virtual Networking Sessions Member of Small Government Forum Member of Utility Finance Forum Attend a GFOA State/Provincial or Peer Association Conference GFOA Research Challenge Submission GFOA Research Challenge Judge GFOA Research Challenge Winner | 1 1 1 1 1 1 1 1 1 1 1 |

-The list is a guide for the types of activities that qualify as ECs.
-More opportunities will be added to the list as they become available and as CPFOs recommend them.
+The list is a guide for the types of activities that qualify as Engagement Credits, it is not a comprehensive list.

 Frequently Asked Questions